 This system does not privilege teachers over a book, Wikipedia article, or YouTube video.
 It teaches students to proactively learn in the manner that suits them best, mixing and matching diverse sources of information.
 While some students will rely heavily on instructors, others will not use them at all and others still will use them to provide added support in certain difficult subjects.

 To master the Institute, students must first master themselves.
 While studies show we retain very little of what we memorize for tests (less than 15%), the systems we develop for seeking out information and self-improvement stick with us for life.

 Learning How to Teach

 As the Institute grows, a large portion of our instructor pool will be comprised of current students and recent graduates.
 We structure our pool of instructors this way based on research that highlights the effectiveness of teaching as a method to reinforce information that was recently learned.
 It also insures that students are engaging with young, innovative instructors who were recently in their exact position.
-Nobody knows better than a Institute student what works and what doesn't in the Collins Institute 's environment.
+Nobody knows better than the student what works and what doesn't in the Collins Institute environment.

 The Proctor System